tencentyun/intlcloud-documents/product_new/视频产品中心/实时音视频/客户端 API/Android/TRTCCloudListener_intl_en.md

 - Video call scenario (`TRTCCloudDef.TRTC_APP_SCENE_VIDEOCALL`): users in this scenario do not have different roles, and this notification will be triggered whenever a user enters the room.
 - Online LVB scenario (`TRTCCloudDef.TRTC_APP_SCENE_LIVE`): this scenario does not limit the number of viewers.
 If any user entering or exiting the room could trigger the callback, it would cause great performance loss.
 Therefore, this notification will be triggered only when an anchor but not a viewer enters the room.

->?Note: `onRemoteUserEnterRoom` and `onRemoteUserLeaveRoom` apply only to maintaining the "member list" of the current room.
+>Note: `onRemoteUserEnterRoom` and `onRemoteUserLeaveRoom` apply only to maintaining the "member list" of the current room.
 To display the remote image, it is recommended to listen on the [onUserVideoAvailable()](https://intl.cloud.tencent.com/document/product/647/35126#onuservideoavailable) event callback.